 3. General notes

-These describe the purpose and scope of the resource, and any other pertinent notes.
+These describe the purpose and scope of the resource and any other pertinent notes.

 4. Search Parameters

 Each resource defines the search parameters that ‘makes sense’ for that resource.
-There is no requirement that a FHIR server should support all search parameters – and it can use the conformance statement (page 43) and profile (page 25) to indicate what searches it does support.
+There is no requirement that a FHIR server should support all search parameters.
+Systems can use the conformance statement (page 43) and profile (page 25) to indicate what searches they do support.

 Note that there is nothing stopping a FHIR server implementing any search parameter it wants to – but if a particular implementation requires a search not defined here, it is worth contacting the FHIR team to see if it’s worth including in the main specification.